 People often use words like “commercialization” and “product launch” to define the same thing.
 However, these two concepts represent different processes.
 The two main factors that make these terms different are timing and goals.

 Product launch is the process that occurs when a product is created and is ready for release.
 Businesses implement promotional strategies and use diverse channels to reach maximum exposure.
 When a company launches a product, it has already gone through the idea conceptualization stage.

-At this stage, companies are ready to bring the product to their audience, and they usually need a marketing partner to present it.
-The main aim here is to boost interest in the product and increase customer awareness.
+At this stage, companies are ready to bring their product to the audience, and they usually need a marketing partner to present it.
+The main aim here is to boost interest in your product and increase customer awareness.

 Product commercialization is the process that starts before the product is ready.
-It involves turning the ideas and concepts into products that will be accepted by the audience and ultimately bring high profitability.
-The process implies production, distribution, marketing, and sales.
+It involves turning certain ideas and concepts into products that will be accepted by the audience and ultimately bring high profitability.
+The process involves production, distribution, marketing, and sales.

-Let’s look at the seven main steps required to commercialize the new product of your company.
+Let’s look at the six main steps required to commercialize the new product of your company.

 - Define your offer